Michael’s timeline : 1971

 April 18 : The Jackson 5 appear with Diana Ross on her first solo TV Special.
 They perform “Mama’s Pearl”/”Walk On”/”The Love You Save”, “It Was a Very Good Year” (Spoof by Michael), “I’ll Be There” and “Feelin’ Alright” (with Diana) + a sketch with Bill Cosby.

-May 5 : The Jackson family moves into a new house that they just purchased in Encino, they call their new home Hayvenhurst.
-They share 6 rooms : Katherine/Joe, Jackie/Ronnie Rancifer, Tito/Johnny Jackson, Jermaine/Marlon, Michael/Randy, LaToya/Janet).
+May 5 : The Jackson family moves into a new house that they just purchased for 250 000 dollars at 4641 Hayvenhurst avenue in Encino, California.
+They call their new home Hayvenhurst.
+They share 6 rooms : Katherine/Joe, Jackie/Ronny Rancifer, Tito/Johnny Jackson, Jermaine/Marlon, Michael/Randy, LaToya/Janet) + a guest room for Jack Richardson (the group road manager since 1968).

 Rebbie gives birth to a baby girl named Stacee Brown.